Italy Travel Insurance: Plans & Prices

 Consider your specific travel risks when buying coverage

-Your age, health, planned activities, and time of travel all influence your risk level.
-Identifying potential hazards ahead of time will help you choose the right policy for your trip.
+Your age, health risks, itinerary, and trip length also influence your overall risk level.
+Making note of potential hazards before you depart for your trip can help you choose the best policy for your trip.

 Determine how much coverage you need

-According to the U.S. Embassy in Italy, hospitals often require foreign travelers to pay upfront for medical care.
-Some travel insurance providers offer direct payment to hospitals, preventing high out-of-pocket expenses.
+According to the U.S. Embassy in Italy, hospitals often require foreign travelers to pay upfront for medical assistance.
+Some travel insurance companies can arrange direct payment to hospitals on your behalf, preventing high out-of-pocket expenses.

 Is Travel Insurance for Italy Worth It?

 Absolutely.
-Even in a relatively safe destination like Italy, unexpected events can happen.
-For as little as $2.50 per day, you can gain financial protection and peace of mind throughout your trip.
+Even in a relatively safe destination like Italy, unexpected events can happen that derail your trip.
+Even an affordable travel health insurance policy that costs as little as $2.50 per day can provide financial protection and peace of mind throughout your trip.

 The small cost of travel insurance is well worth the security it provides.
-For that reason, we strongly recommend purchasing a policy before your departure.
+For that reason, we strongly recommend that you buy travel insurance before your departure.

 FAQ: Italy travel insurance